stephane-rbn/rubocop-in-rubymine/README.md

 # Run Rubocop on save in RubyMine

+> Disclaimer: this guide is not perfect.
+It is not fast and rubocop will be often run even without saving the current file.
+Feel free to improve this guide!

 ## Rubocop linter installation

 First, you need Rubocop itself installed on your machine for your project.
 Simply follow the official [instructions](https://github.com/rubocop-hq/rubocop/blob/master/README.md):